Brandon-Rozek/website/content/blog/lean3-tutorial.md

 Lets say we have the following forall statement: $\forall a \in \alpha: p a \implies b$.

-Now lets say we have the follwing existential: $\exists x, p x$.
+Now lets say we have the following existential: $\exists x, p x$.

 Using these, we can derive $b$.